 For toddlers and older children who are more verbal and are able to enter a conversation, I’ve known some families who talk about how the “pacifier fairy” is going to come and take their pacifiers, and exchange them for a special gift (kind of like the tooth fairy).
 This lets the child know their pacifiers will soon be gone and can build some excitement about what’s to come.

 Similarly, I’ve also known families who “wrap up” their child’s pacifiers and “gift them” to a family or friend having a baby, or to their new sibling.

 I’ll be honest – while both of these ideas seem fun, I still think it’s confusing and can cause more challenges.
 What if your toddler doesn’t care about getting a new gift, they just want their pacifier?
 Or what if they don’t fully understand that gifting their pacifiers means they’re gone forever?
 It just kind of seems confusing.

 Let’s just be honest with our kiddos about how now it’s time to learn to sleep without a pacifier and we’ll help them do it, and soon they won’t even remember how attached they were in the first place.

 If you’re looking to sleep train your little one, whether four months old, 14 months old, or 4 years old, I suggest saying goodbye to that pacifier!
-Think about it…if you “sleep train” your little one at 6 months old (with the pacifier), you’re going to eventually have to take it away and there will likely be some sleep training that has to happen again to actually remove it all together.
+Think about it…if you “sleep train” your little one at 6 months old (with the pacifier), you’re going to eventually have to take it away and there will likely be some sleep training that has to happen again to actually remove it altogether.